 After reading this guide, you will have a better understanding of why getting one or even two credit cards is important and you will be able to pick the right free credit card in Germany for your needs.

 When renting a car in Germany or abroad, rental car companies will ask you to leave a deposit to cover potential damages.
-You will not be able to leave such a deposit with a debit or girocard.
+A debit card is not always accepted by car rental companies.

 Unexpected large payments, especially abroad, for medical care after an accident often require a credit card with a larger credit limit.
 While I was studying in New York City, I tore a ligament in my ankle.
 It cost me about 2.000 US dollars to see the doctor and to get an x-ray and ultrasound.
 I was very happy that I had a credit card with me to cover those charges.

-2. International Payments
+2. International payments

-3. Money Withdrawal Abroad
+3. Money withdrawal abroad

 In Germany, you will often hear people ask whether they can pay a purchase by card (Kann ich mit Karte zahlen?).
 Most of the time, this does not mean with a credit card, but with a debit or girocard.
 The term credit card (Kreditkarte) is widely used in Germany to describe different services.
 These are the 4 different kinds of credit cards that exist in Germany.

-1. Charge Credit Card
+1. Charge credit card

 The most common type of credit card in Germany is a so-called charge credit card.
 It gathers all of your payments within 30 days.
 After those 30 days, you will receive a credit card statement, and the total amount is deducted from your linked bank account.
 Should your bank account not have enough funds, your balance will go into overdraft.
 The interest on overdraft is usually less than the interest fee of revolving credit cards.